 Love Letters is an interdisciplinary project about endangered species, material susceptibilities and loss.
-Beginning with line drawings of fourteen Extinct in the Wild or Critically Endangered species, their outlines are then stitched with vanishing thread on linen panels.
+Beginning with line drawings of fourteen Extinct in the Wild or Critically Endangered species, their outlines were then stitched with vanishing thread on linen panels.
 A love letter to each pictured species is written below with non-permanent ink made from chlorophyll.
 Images and words are then subjected to atmospheric elements, to water and light, precipitating their deterioration.

 The project was conceived of in response to the weakening of the Endangered Species Act (ESA) by the 2016-20 United States government administration.
-Signed into law in 1973, the ESA represents our national commitment to protect the most susceptible of the earth’s flora and fauna.
+First signed into law in 1973, the ESA represents our national commitment to protect the most susceptible of the earth’s flora and fauna.
 Revisions by that administration prevented regulators from considering the effects of climate change, while requiring that economic impacts on oil, coal and other polluting industries be factored into existing or new protections for vulnerable wildlife.

 Love Letters presents a synthesis of representational imagery, material phenomena and text.
 Its subjects, species on the verge of extinction, are easily discernible, while the materials used for their depictions and inscriptions disintegrate in reference to their fragile states.